jkmdev/basic_login_page/README.md

 # Basic Login Page
-Retrieves and creates database data via php and mysqli commands and a local database.
-Tracks and displays user information via sessions.
+A group of barebones web pages that Retrieve and create database data via php and mysqli commands and a local database.
+Tracks and displays user information with sessions.